nicholasgriffintn/deno-exploration/README.md

 - Because it doesn't use NPM, there's no massive node_modules folder to worry about.

+- Deno has a built in test runner: https://deno.land/manual/testing, however you can pull in mocha if you prefer

 ## Cons

 - Tools like AWS Lambda natively support Node, not Deno, outside of custom runtimes.